As you’re checking things off your home fall preparations list, pay specific attention to your drains.

 How to Properly Clean Your Drains

-Many homeowners turn to chemical drain cleaners to clean out their drains whenever it’s needed.
-These chemicals often use lye as an active ingredient, which eats away at clogs and blockages, making your drains run more quickly.
+Many homeowners turn to chemical drain cleaners to clean their drains whenever needed.
+These chemicals often use lye as an active ingredient, which eats away at clogs and blockages, making your drains run faster.

-Chemical cleaners may seem like a great value since you can purchase them at almost any hardware store, but the truth is that they cause an even bigger problem that can lead to an expensive repair.
+Chemical cleaners may seem like a great value since you can purchase them at almost any hardware store.
+Still, the truth is that they cause an even bigger problem that can lead to an expensive repairs.

 Chemical drain cleaners corrode your inner pipe walls and create weak spots in the pipe.
 These weak spots are prone to rupture and burst, which is every homeowner’s nightmare.

 The best and safest way to clean your drains is with high-pressure water.
 This will carefully blast through clogs, removing them and flushing them out while also smoothing the surface of the inner pipe wall and preventing future clogs.
-This is best left to professionals to do because the amount of pressure needed is extremely delicate.
+This is best left to professionals because the amount of pressure needed is exceptionally delicate.

-A trained professional will know the exact amount of pressure to use to get the job done.
+A trained professional will know the exact amount of pressure to get the job done.